jriguera/setupproject-openstack/README.md

-At the top you will see a kind of "error", it is not important, it is only the configuration file for logging. with the default settings all the messages with level equal INFO will be shown.
-To avoid the "error", just copy the sample logging file: `cp logging.conf.sample logging.conf`
+At the top you will see a kind of "error", it is not important, it is only the configuration file for logging. with the default settings all the messages with level equal *INFO* will be shown.
+To avoid the "error", just copy the sample logging file:
+`cp logging.conf.sample logging.conf`

-The program is able to read the `OS_*` environment variables used for the OpenStack clients, there is an `openrc.sh.sample` example file you can use to edit the admin credentials and load within the env `. openrc.sh.sample`.
+The program is able to read the **OS_** environment variables used for the OpenStack clients, there is an `openrc.sh.sample` example file you can use to edit the admin credentials and load within the env `. openrc.sh.sample`.

-But, I think is better just define a configuration file ...
+But, I think is better if we define a configuration file ...

 # Configuration file